 Think about it, one cannot carry out the desired actions if the product does not afford it.
 Similarly, if the user is unable to perceive afforded actions, those actions cannot be carried out.

 Types and examples of affordances in design

-If you want to understand how affordance work when designing an interface entirely, you need to understand the specifics first.
-There can be six different types of affordance within any digital interfaces.
+If you want to understand how affordance works when designing an interface entirely, you need to understand the specifics first.
+There can be six different types of affordance within any digital interface.

 Explicit affordance is the hints given off by the physical appearance of the product.
 An excellent example of both language and physical cues can be raised button that says Continue or Click here.
 It’s obvious, due to the button’s raised appearance that indicates the possibility of clicking, along with the text.

-Pattern affordance exhibit certain conventional norms.
+Pattern affordance exhibits certain conventional norms.
 An excellent example would be a clickable logo (on the top left corner of a webpage).
 One would notice this general norm everywhere; so one can expect it everywhere.
-One can also observe that emails represented with an envelope, while settings with gear, so on and so forth.
+One can also observe that emails are represented with an envelope, while settings with gear, and so on and so forth.

 Patterns come in handy when one wants to target mental shortcuts, but only if the users are aware of them.
 When designing with new patterns in mind, one has to make sure the users know these patterns.
 Otherwise, one can get creative without being explicit.